-Finding and paying for health insurance can be a complex process.
-From buying an adequate plan to finding a reputable in-network doctor and dealing with medical claims, policyholders are susceptible to criminals who find clever ways to profit off consumers who don’t know the inner workings of the industry.
+Finding high-quality health insurance coverage and paying for health insurance can be a complex process.
+From buying an adequate plan to finding a reputable in-network doctor and dealing with medical claims, policyholders are susceptible to criminals who find clever ways to profit off consumers who don't know the inner workings of the industry.

 Healthcare fraud comes at a huge cost, both individually and to the country at large.
 The FBI notes that healthcare fraud in the United States alone costs tens of billions of dollars every year.
 This guide will show you the many insidious forms that health insurance fraud can take, how to spot and prevent a scam, and, finally, what to do if you or a loved one fall victim to health insurance fraud.

 Fraud can occur at any step of the health insurance process, from buying coverage to receiving care.
 Here are some of the most common types.

 Because Medicare is paid out through the government and not through a private insurance company, some scammers take advantage of the program's size and complexity by trying to slip fraudulent claims past Medicare administrators.
 In 2014 alone, it was estimated that Medicare improperly paid out $50 billion.
 The U.S. Government Accountability Office (GAO) explains that Medicare is a high-risk fraud program because it's difficult to navigate, making it easy for fake claims to slip through the cracks and go undetected.

 Medicare fraud can happen at any point—when an insurance agent imposter tries to sell you a fake Medicare insurance plan, when a provider bills you incorrectly for health services that you may or may not have received or when a scammer calls you to verify personal information for your Medicare plan and uses that data to steal your identity.
 Open enrollment season is a common time for scammers to try to steal personal information from vulnerable Medicare users because if any changes are made to a plan, the user may not question someone calling to "verify" information.